Roopeshkumar06/Hello/Readme.md

 git status -> gives what is going on in the local repository with respect to the github git push-> going to push it to the github git commit -am-> git commit all the files that have been changes with the message

+//Until now we have pushed to the git hub let us pull some from the github and let us do it git pull-> pulles the latest code that is on the github

+//Merge conflicts